Rare Event Analysis of Large Language Models: Implementation Details, Tips and Tricks for Rare Event Sampling in Language Models

 Annealed TPS aims to start with an initial state more representative of the steady-state for any given bias, by progressively increasing the bias over time.
 Since the steady-state distributions for nearby values of the bias are similar to each other, the final state from sampling with some bias $\lambda_{k}$ should be more representative of the steady-state distribution for bias $\lambda_{k+1}$ than a random initial state when $\lambda_k - \lambda_{k+1}$ is small.

-The trade offs for this are two-fold: firstly, due to the sequential approach, sampling for each bias can not be done in parallel with this basic annealing approach; secondly, the samples from each bias will not be independent (due to the annealing) due to weak correlations along the shared MCMC chain.
+The trade-offs for this are two-fold: firstly, due to the sequential approach, sampling for each bias cannot be done in parallel with this basic annealing approach; secondly, the samples from each bias will not be independent (due to the annealing) due to weak correlations along the shared MCMC chain.

 If we wish to sample from a single biased distribution, annealing can still be beneficial when the target distribution is very different from the base distribution, as the smooth change in distribution can lead to better mixing.
 In that case, the annealed samples for non-target distributions (i.e. those with intermediate biases) can then be discarded as burn-in.